Unfortunately, we all know that there may come a time when we need to defend ourselves. Thankfully, Michigan law agrees.

 There is no duty to retreat under Michigan’s Castle Doctrine.
 This means that you are not expected to retreat from the act of violence to protect oneself.

-Self-defense is very effective strategy used to reduce or sometimes even dismiss charges against our clients.
+Self-defense is a very effective strategy used to reduce or sometimes even dismiss charges against our clients.
 Often, clients may face assault charges when the truth is they were acting in self-defense.
 A successful Marquette self-defense defense could protect you from a wrongful conviction.
 We want to ensure that your right to protect yourself is upheld.

 At Berger Law, we take special care to analyze your circumstances, apply the facts, and tell the full story.
 After all, Alex Berger is the only lawyer in the area that focuses solely on criminal defense.
 Every client gets Alex’s personal phone number and can expect personalized responses and extra care.